-In December 2018, nine states and the District of Columbia, including Vermont, announced their commitment to taking a more serious step forward to tackle carbon emissions from the transportation sector.
+In December 2018, nine states (including Vermont) and Washington, D.C. announced their commitment to taking a more serious step forward to tackle carbon emissions from the transportation sector.
 Find the announcement here.

-The coalition, called the Transportation and Climate Initiative (TCI), intends to design a new regional low-carbon transportation policy proposal within the year that would cap and reduce carbon emissions from the combustion of transportation fuels and invest proceeds from the program into low-carbon and more resilient transportation infrastructure.
+The coalition, called the Transportation and Climate Initiative (TCI), announced its intent to design a new regional low-carbon transportation policy proposal within the year that would cap and reduce carbon emissions from the combustion of transportation fuels and invest proceeds from the program into low-carbon and more resilient transportation infrastructure.

-VNRC has been working collaboratively with other Northeast organizations and allies to support this state-led regional effort to transform our transportation sector.
-Read these advocates’ response to the TCI announcement here.
+As part of the coalition Our Transportation Future, VNRC has been working collaboratively with other Northeast organizations and allies to support TCI, a state-led regional effort.

 Regional policy proposal (November 2019)

-Jurisdictions participating in the Transportation and Climate Initiative (TCI) made available a framework for a draft regional policy proposal to reduce greenhouse gas pollution from transportation, and encouraged interested individuals and organizations to provide feedback on the draft framework.
+In November 2019, jurisdictions participating in TCI made available a framework for a draft regional policy proposal to reduce greenhouse gas pollution from transportation, and encouraged interested individuals and organizations to provide feedback on the draft framework.

 VNRC, along with Vermont Conservation Voters, Transportation for Vermonters, Audubon Vermont, Capstone Community Action, VEIC, and VPIRG, submitted comments on November 5, 2019.
-Find them here.
+Find the comments here.